DevAkshay434/craffteine-assistant-chatbot--1-/replit.md

 The Craffteine Assistant is an AI-powered chatbot for creating personalized energy supplement blends.
 It guides users through a structured conversation to configure their custom formula by selecting format, ingredients, dosage, and naming their blend.
 The application is built as a standalone React app that can be embedded into a Shopify store, providing an interactive product configurator experience.

-**Current Status:** Successfully deployed and running on Replit with OpenAI integration.
+**Current Status:** Successfully configured and running on Replit with OpenAI integration.

+## Recent Changes (October 16, 2025)

+- Fixed TypeScript configuration by adding `vite-env.d.ts` for environment variable types
+- Configured Vite with `allowedHosts: true` to support Replit's dynamic proxy hostnames
+- Created missing `index.css` file for base styles
+- Installed all required npm dependencies
+- Set up development workflow on port 5000
+- Configured autoscale deployment with build and preview commands

 ## User Preferences